raganwald-deprecated/homoiconic/2012/05/anaphora.md

 (1..10).map { &it.frobbish(i += 1) }
 ```

 `i +=1` is only evaluated once, not for each iteration.

+### Anaphora via AST Rewriting

-To "fix" either of these problems, you need to parse Ruby directly.
-No sane person would do this just for the convenience of using block anaphora in there code, however Github archeologists report that a now-extinct society of programmers did this very thing:
+To "fix" the problems with using a proxy to implement anaphora, you need to parse and rewrite Ruby directly.
+No sane person would do this just for the convenience of using block anaphora in their code, however Github archeologists report that a now-extinct society of programmers did this very thing:

 The abandonware gem [rewrite_rails](http://github.com/raganwald/rewrite_rails "raganwald's rewrite_rails at master - GitHub") supported `it`, `its`, or `_` as block anaphora for blocks taking one argument.
 Similarly to Methodphitamine, you could write:

 ```ruby
 (1..10).map{ it * 2 + 1 } # => [3, 5, 7, 9, 11, 13, 15, 17, 19, 21]
 ```

-You could also write all of the following:
+And it works just fine. `rewrte_rails` does its magic by parsing the block and rewriting it.
+So when you write:

 ```ruby
 (1..10).map { 1 + it * 2 }